nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

   - runmfdn13: This runs mfdn, to set up the wave functions you will need for the next two examples.

-  - runmfdn14: This is an example of doing Lanczos decompositions with mfdn (only try this example if such decompositions are of interest to you).

   - runtransitions00: This runs mfdn-transitions, to calculate transitions for the wave functions from runmfdn13.